ringwormGO-organization/ringwormGO/README.md

 *Links maybe are showing wrong creator of repo, but link will redirect to official repo*

+For more projects check: https://github.com/ringwormGO-organization

 # SYSTEM REQUIRETMENS
-For specific programs, read their system requiratmens
+*For specific programs, read their system requiratmens*

 Windows 8.1, Windows 10 or Windows 11 64 bit device